Last Updated on February 2, 2021 by Ope Quadri

 Possibly, Ifeoluwa must have come across the evergreen quote of William Shakespeare that says, “Some are born great, some achieve greatness, and some have greatness thrust upon ’em”.

-Hey, get the fact straight: She isn’t one of those ladies born with silver spoon in their mouth.
+Hey, get the fact straight: She isn’t one of those ladies born with a silver spoon in their mouth.
 She’s poised for success and would not let go irrespective of the challenges.

 While her fellow corps members were worried about what the future holds after their one year mandatory service year , energetic Ifeoluwa gathered the little she could to learn and start a laundry business in Ibadan, Oyo State, where was serving.